shbxio/CAP/Data/README.md

 **7.** Then you will be redirected to an Excel window where you press "Next" again.

 **8.** A new page will then appear where you select "Load into existing table".
-Then press the "Target Table" dropdown button and select the "shbx_WorldRegion" table.
-On the right side, under "Source Column" you should select the correct columns for the corresponding "Target Column".
-In the figure below you can see how it should look like.
+Then press the "Destination table" dropdown button and select the "shbx_WorldRegion" table.
+On the right side, under "Source column" you should select the correct columns for the corresponding "Destination column".
+In the image below you can see how it should look like.
 ![mapTableWorld](https://github.com/shbxio/CAP/assets/43991954/56233cca-b512-452d-8f14-609b36f87dc6)

-**9.** Then press "Next."
+**9.** Press "Next".
 Then you will be redirected and click on "Publish".
 Wait for about 30-60 seconds and refresh the page again.
-Then you should see the entries in the table.
+You should now see the entries in the table.
 <br>
 ![worldRegionNew](https://github.com/shbxio/CAP/assets/43991954/191e39f4-60ec-4564-a839-71eb84f3cd3c)